Tk-Glitch/PKGBUILDS/linux419-tkg/README.md

 A custom Linux kernel 4.19.y with specific PDS and MuQSS CPU schedulers related patchsets selector (stock CFS is also an option) and added tweaks for a nice interactivity/performance balance, aiming for the best gaming experience.

-Various personnalization options available and userpatches support (put your own patches in the same dir as the PKGBUILD, with the ".mypatch" extension.
+Various personalization options available and userpatches support (put your own patches in the same dir as the PKGBUILD, with the ".mypatch" extension.

 PDS-mq : http://cchalpha.blogspot.com/